ElTh0r0/preferendum/README.md

 - In `config/app_local.php` change the following entries:
   - Datasources\Default: Set host, username, password, database according to your environment.
   - Security\Salt: Replace \_\_SALT\_\_ with an arbitrary string (will be done automatically, if composer install method is used).
+- In `config/preferendum_features.php` configure the features as needed.
 - Upload the `preferendum` directory to your web server (root-directory or somewhere else)
 - Access `<your installation folder>/installdb` through your browser (e.g. `yourdomain.com/preferendum/installdb`)
 -  Delete `src/Controller/InstalldbController.php` from your server